jasper-zanjani/notes/lx/README.md

 [CentOS]: https://centos.org 'CentOS&#10;Virtually identical to RHEL, but free of charge.&#10;The CentOS Project is owned by Red Hat and employs its lead developers.&#10;Nemeth, Evi. _Unix and Linux System Administration Handbook, 5th ed._: 11'
 [Fedora CoreOS]: #fedora-coreos "Fedora edition built for running containerized workloads securely and at scale.
 CoreOS systems are meant to be immutable, meaning they are only configured through the provisioning process and not modified in-place."
 [WSL]: #windows-subsystem-for-linux "Linux virtual machine shipped with Windows with the ability to install several different distros."
+[Yocto]: # 'Yocto&#10;Open-source project that facilitates the construction of custom Linux images for use in embedded and edge devices'

 - [Alpine ][Alpine Linux]
 - [Arch ](#arch-linux)